-Microsoft Your Phone for Android: What is it and how does it work?
+Microsoft Link to Windows for Android: What is it and how does it work?

 - Pause, play, or skip any music playing on your phone.

 You may find that certain functions work better with some Android phones compared to others.
-On my Pixel 4 XL, for instance, I had issues making phone calls on my PC.
-This is likely to Bluetooth pairing compatibility between my phone and PC.
-It's possible that other functions of the Microsoft Your Phone app could also be problematic on some PCs or phones.
+On a Google Pixel, for instance, making phone calls from my PC wasn't exactly a smooth experience.
+This is likely due to Bluetooth pairing compatibility between my phone and PC.
+It's possible that other functions of the Microsoft Link to Windows app could also be problematic on some PCs or phones.

 Samsung-exclusive features

-In order to get the most functionality from the Your Phone app, however, you'll want to be using a Samsung smartphone.
+In order to get the most functionality from the Link to Windows app, however, you'll want to be using a Samsung smartphone.
 Samsung and Microsoft have, historically, had a very good working relationship.
-This has resulted in several exclusive features only available on Samsung phones, the most of which is being able to run Android apps on your PC vis a vis your Samsung phone.
-Microsoft and Samsung refer to this enhanced set of features as Link to Windows.
+This has resulted in several exclusive features only available on Samsung phones, the most of which is being able to run Android apps on your PC vis-a-vis your Samsung phone.
+In fact, this exclusivity is such a big deal, that Link to Windows can be found in the phone's settings, not just as a separate Google Play app.

-While it's true that you'll be able to use Android apps natively on Windows 11, the Samsung-exclusive version of the Your Phone app actually lets you completely mirror your phone's screen onto your PC.
+While you are able to use Android apps natively on Windows 11 (opens in new tab), that experience is powered by the Amazon Appstore, and not the Google Play Store.

+The Samsung-exclusive version of the Link to Windows app actually lets you completely mirror your phone's screen onto your PC.
 Samsung phone users will also be able to drag files between their smartphone and PC, as well as copy and paste content between these devices.

-That means a virtual version of your Samsung phone can be kept in a little window right on your desktop, making it easy as pie to use your phone exactly as you're already used to — just within a window on your PC instead of a physical object in your hands.
-Microsoft maintains a list of supported Samsung phones which, at this time of writing, includes several dozen models across the spectrum that Samsung manufactures.
+In other words, a virtual version of your Samsung phone can be kept in a little window right on your desktop, making it easy as pie to use your phone exactly as you're already used to — just within a window on your PC, instead of a physical object in your hands.

+You can even run your phone apps right from your desktop individually in their own windows, making them feel more like native Windows apps.
+See the image to the right for what that looks like with the YouTube Music app.

+Microsoft maintains a list (opens in new tab) of supported Samsung phones which, at this time of writing, includes several dozen models across the spectrum that Samsung manufactures.

 Once you link your phone, there's little doubt that you'll quickly be inundated with lots of notifications that you're not used to receiving on your PC.
 Many times, these could even be duplicate notifications that your PC already delivers, such as a new email coming into your Gmail account.
-Thankfully, Microsoft allows you to completely mute notifications from any app installed on your phone and can be done in one of two ways.
+Thankfully, Microsoft allows you to completely mute notifications from any app installed on your phone, and can be done in one of two ways.

 The easiest way to mute notifications is by selecting the three dots button any time a nuisance notification appears, then select the option to turn off notifications for that app.
 This will mute all notifications for that app in the future, keeping you from pulling your hair out.

-The second way is to more granularly which apps are allowed to display notifications from the list of apps within the Your Phone app.
-Since Your Phone has access to all notifications on your smartphone, it can see all the apps that you have installed and help you narrow down which you actually want to see on your PC.
-To find this list, select Settings on the bottom right of the Your Phone app.
+The second way is to more granularly select which apps are allowed to display notifications from the list of apps within the Link to Windows app.
+Since Link to Windows has access to all notifications on your smartphone, it can see all the apps that you have installed and help you narrow down which you actually want to see on your PC.
+To find this list, select Settings on the bottom right of the Link to Windows app.
 From there, select Features, followed by Choose which apps I get notifications from.